Vietnam.vn - Nền tảng quảng bá Việt Nam

 Last year, a study by World Weather Attribution found that "extreme heat and humidity in South Asia in April 2023 was largely caused by climate change, affecting vulnerable and disadvantaged communities".

-India has been experiencing pre-monsoon heatwaves in recent weeks, with temperatures hovering around 40°C. The situation is likely to persist, according to the India Meteorological Department.
-The agency said that during the March-May 2024 period, a higher than normal number of heatwave days is likely to occur in most parts of the country, except for Northeast India, the Western Himalayas, the Southwest Peninsula and the Western Seaboard.
+India has been experiencing heat waves in recent weeks during the pre-monsoon season, with temperatures hovering around 40°C. This is likely to continue, according to the India Meteorological Department.
+The agency said that during the period March-May 2024, a higher than normal number of heatwave days is likely to occur in most parts of the country, except in Northeast India, the Western Himalayas, the Southwest Peninsula and the Western Seaboard.
 The frequency, duration and maximum duration of heatwaves are increasing due to global warming.
-IPCC projection models suggest that by 2060, the trend will increase by two heatwaves and the duration of heatwaves will increase by 12-18 days.
+IPCC models suggest that by 2060, the trend will increase to two more heatwaves and the duration will increase by 12-18 days.

 Severe heat in Dhaka, Bangladesh on April 25, 2024.

-Bangladesh, Myanmar and Thailand are also among the countries severely affected, with heatwaves disrupting economic and agricultural activities and forcing school closures.
+Bangladesh, Myanmar and Thailand are also among the countries severely affected, with heat disrupting economic and agricultural activities and forcing school closures.
 Thailand’s Ministry of Public Health has recorded 30 heat-related deaths so far this year, compared to a total of 37 heat-related deaths in all of 2023.
-In neighboring Myanmar, temperatures have soared to 45.9°C over the past week, with the heatwave expected to continue for the next few days.
+In neighboring Myanmar, temperatures soared to 45.9°C last week, and the heat is expected to continue for the next few days.

-April is typically a hotter month in parts of South and Southeast Asia, but El Niño and climate change are pushing temperatures to new highs, said WMO Regional Director for Asia and the South West Pacific Ben Churchill.
+April is typically a hotter month in parts of South and Southeast Asia, but El Niño and climate change are pushing temperatures to new highs, said WMO Regional Director for Asia and Southwest Pacific Ben Churchill.

-While South Asia is in the throes of heat, the United Arab Emirates (UAE), with its hot, dry desert climate and very low annual rainfall, has suddenly suffered floods.
-The National Center of Meteorology announced on April 16 that the UAE recorded its heaviest rainfall in 75 years.
+While South Asia is in the heat, the United Arab Emirates (UAE), with its hot, dry desert climate and very low annual rainfall, has suddenly suffered floods.
+The National Center of Meteorology announced on April 16 that the UAE recorded the heaviest rainfall in the past 75 years.
 In less than 24 hours, the “Khatm al-Shakla” area in Al Ain, UAE recorded 254.8 mm of rain.

-A slow-moving storm system also hit Oman hard on April 14-15, causing flash floods and killing 17 people.
+A slow-moving storm system also heavily impacted Oman on April 14-15, causing flash floods and killing 17 people.

-According to the IPCC, in the Arabian Peninsula, as the weather warms, total annual rainfall, intensity and frequency of heavy rains will increase.
+According to the IPCC, in the Arabian Peninsula, as the weather warms, total annual rainfall, intensity and frequency of heavy rain events will increase.

 Likewise, heavy rains are wreaking havoc across East Africa.
 In recent weeks, Tanzania has recorded at least 155 deaths and more than 230 injuries due to flash floods.

-Meanwhile, according to expert Alvaro Silva, the drought in southern Africa is due to the poor rainy season (from November to March), the typical influence of El Niño in this region and the situation is being aggravated by exceptionally high temperatures.
+Meanwhile, according to expert Alvaro Silva, the drought in Southern Africa is due to the poor rainy season (from November to March), the typical influence of El Niño in the region and the situation is being aggravated by exceptionally high temperatures.

 Source